 That’s only the beginning.
 It’s not just the baby’s birth which is crushingly traumatic.
 There are the first few hours, the first few days, wondering if she will survive.
 There are the first times visiting your baby, in the Neonatal Intensive Care Unit.
-The first time touching your baby, who looks more alien than human, covered in tubes and wires, reaching tenderly in through incubator portholes.
+The first time touching your baby, who is covered in tubes and wires and beeping life-support machines, reaching tenderly in through incubator portholes.
 There are the first times you hear those machine alarms ringing, signaling nurses to rush over and save your baby’s life.
 There are the second and third and fourth times they have to save her life.
 There are talks of surgeries your baby needs, a baby you haven’t even ever held.
 There is just.
 So.
 Much.
 Fear.
 Confusion.
 Anger.
 Guilt.
 Jealousy.
 Helplessness.
 Sadness.
 Worry.
 Uncertainty.

-And ….
+But … most importantly ….
 Love.
 It’s there.
-It’s hard to recognize it, when compared to the way you imagined love way back then.
+It’s hard to recognize it, compared to the way you imagined love way back then.
 Before all this.
 It’s not cuddle time and milky smiles.
 It’s just raw, true love.
 And it’s there.
 And it grows.
 Even in the NICU with all its stress and chaos, love grows.

-I am constantly amazed at the resilience of micro preemie mothers.
-I can only imagine how every fiber of their being aches to fix a problem that they can’t.
+I am constantly amazed at the resilience of preemie moms.
+I can only imagine how every fiber of her being aches to fix a problem that she can’t.
 This month I hope we all remember to be extra patient and extra thoughtful with the preemie mothers of the world.
 They’ve been through the unimaginable and had to pick up the pieces of broken dreams.

 I created this "story" after many years working with NICU mothers, but also thanks to the brave women who have shared their stories as well.
-If you haven't read any of these yet, I highly recommend you do.
-They are profoundly more articulate and heartfelt, as their stories are real.
+If you haven't read any of these books yet, I highly recommend you do.
+They are profoundly better storytellers, and their stories are more articulate & heartfelt, because they’re real.